chaendizzle/Compendium/source/robotcode/components/pid/pidcontroller0.rst

         }
     }

 But, this code has problems.
 Note how if encoder is even one tick off, the motor will still turn at full power.
 For example, if it's at 999 ticks, it will still continue to turn at full power forward, causing it to overshoot by far, due to the momentum of the motor's spinning.
+It will then try to go back, and then start oscillating back and forth, trying to reach 1000 ticks.

 That means we want to slow down the motor as we get closer and closer to the goal.
 One way to do this is to directly relate how far we are from the goal to how much power we give to the motor.
 That way, the closer we get the goal, the less power we give to the motor, slowing it down.